 The Action Plan to Address Homelessness, published in December 2014, lists immediate actions to address rough sleeping in Dublin, as well as further actions to tackle systemic issues, grouped under prevention, accommodation and supports.
 As part of the Action Plan, an evaluation of the homelessness sector will be commissioned in 2015.

 In Dublin, the Dublin Region Homeless Executive is responsible for the co-ordination of services for homeless people.
 In Cork, the Cork City Homeless Forum has produced a guide to homeless emergency services for adults.

-Our document on housing options for people without a home describes the available services and supports.
+Our document on housing and other supports for homeless people describes the available services and supports.
 Find out where to apply for these services.
 There are particular arrangements for young people who are homeless.

 Focus Ireland has published an information guidebook: Working to end homelessness.